Common collared lizard: Behavior

 Collared lizards are diurnal; they are active during the day, and spend most of their time basking on top of elevated rocks or boulders.
-As a highly territorial species, they remain hyper-vigilant, scanning for predators or intruders, ready to sprint or fight when necessary.
-Generally, males are more active than females, as the former engage in more chase, fight, display, and courtship behaviors while the latter exhibit basking and foraging behaviors.
-The collared lizard in the wild has been the subject of a number of studies of sexual selection; in captivity if two males are placed in the same cage they will fight to the death.
-Females, on the other hand, do not demonstrate aggressive behaviors as frequently as males, experiencing less intra-species competition with other females.
+As a highly territorial species, they remain hypervigilant, scanning for predators or intruders, ready to sprint or fight when necessary.
+Generally, males are more active than females, as the former engage in more chase, fight, display, and courtship behaviors, while the latter exhibit basking and foraging behaviors.
+The collared lizard in the wild has been the subject of a number of studies of sexual selection; in captivity, if two males are placed in the same cage, they fight to the death.
+Females, though, do not demonstrate aggressive behaviors as frequently as males, experiencing less intraspecies competition with other females.

 Social behavior

-In an effort to monopolize as many female mates as they can, male C. collaris viciously defend their exclusive territories through aggression, patrolling activities, and displays.
+To monopolize as many female mates as they can, a male C. collaris viciously defends his exclusive territory through aggression, patrolling activities, and displays.
 These territories provide ample resources and shelter the harem of females claimed and protected by the male territory owners.
 However, when agonistic interactions between male rivals escalate to violent fights, both lizards must expend substantial amounts of energy and risk getting seriously injured.
 Thus, though males do actively exclude other males from territories, they do so without resorting to physical and unfavorable conflict.
 Instead, they partake in social displays, either at a distance or proximally from their competitors to advertise their superiority.
-Surprisingly, both types of social encounters, in which males perform push ups and compressions and elevations of the trunk with the dewlap extended, rarely lead to arduous and violent fights; rather, distant displays barely evoke a response while proximal confrontations may lead to chasing at most.
+Surprisingly, both types of social encounters, in which males perform push-ups and compressions and elevations of the trunk with the dewlap extended, rarely lead to arduous and violent fights; rather, distant displays barely evoke a response while proximal confrontations may lead to chasing at most.

 Furthermore, C. collaris territory owners exhibit differential behaviors in response to neighbors and strangers, in which residents reduce the cost of territorial defense by demonstrating less aggression for spatial neighbors.
 Thus, when nearby residents approach an owner's shared territorial boundaries, the owner will recognize this individual and only engage in aggressive behaviors, usually in the form of a costly fight, if a threat to its territory is perceived.
-However, in the case of a stranger, the owner will exhibit intense hostility towards the intruder without hesitation.
-In relation, male territorial behaviors also vary within the reproductive season, decreasing in June due to the higher prevalence of reproductively active females and instead, engaging in more courtship behaviors.
-This cost-benefit strategy demonstrates the complex social behaviors and decision making processes exhibited by the male collared lizards.
+In the case of a stranger, though, the owner will exhibit intense hostility towards the intruder without hesitation.
+In relation, male territorial behaviors also vary within the reproductive season, decreasing in June due to the higher prevalence of reproductively active females and instead engaging in more courtship behaviors.
+This cost-benefit strategy demonstrates the complex social behaviors and decision-making processes exhibited by male collared lizards.